An improved central limit theorem for the empirical sliced Wasserstein distance: Introduction

 Section \ref{sect:bias} is devoted to a detailed study of this subject.
-Theorem \ref{teor:bias_improved_csorgo_sliced} provides sufficient conditions ensuring that the expression in \eqref{eq:bias} converges to 0 for general $p>1$, significantly improving upon existing one-dimensional results in \cite{delBarrio2019CLTfairness}.
-Combining these results with Theorem \ref{teor:CLT}, we derive a central limit theorem for the sliced Wasserstein distance, centered at the population value, as in \cite{Manole2022minimax,xi2022distributional,Goldfel2024statisticalInference,hundrieser2024estimatedCosts}.
-A notable contribution of our work is that, for the first time, this asymptotic result applies to measures that are not necessarily compactly supported.
+In Theorem \ref{teor:bias_improved_csorgo_sliced}, we provide sufficient conditions ensuring that \eqref{eq:bias} converges to zero for general $p>1$, substantially simplifying existing one-dimensional results in \cite{delBarrio2019CLTfairness}.
+By combining these findings with Theorem \ref{teor:CLT}, we derive a CLT for the sliced Wasserstein distance centered at the population value, extending the asymptotic framework of \cite{Goldfel2024statisticalInference, hundrieser2024estimatedCosts,Manole2022minimax,xi2022distributional}.
+A key novelty of our work is that, for the first time, the CLT applies to non-compactly supported measures, including the fundamental case of Gaussian distributions, central in theory and applications, representing a significant step forward in the statistical understanding of sliced Wasserstein distances beyond the compact-support setting.

-Once we have sufficient assumptions to guarantee our central limit theorem centered at the population value, two important considerations arise in the context of inference.
-First, the integral in the definition of $\sw_p^p(P_n, Q)$ is not computationally tractable and is typically approximated by an average over $k$ random directions.
-Section \ref{sect:slicing} addresses this challenge.
-Proposition \ref{teor:finite_slicing} establishes the asymptotic behavior of the error induced by the approximation, leading to Corollary \ref{coro_slicing}, which provides a central limit theorem with a flexible asymptotic variance that adapts to the projection regime $(\tau=\lim \frac{k}{k+n} \in [0, 1])$.
-To our knowledge, the existing results in the literature offer only probability bounds on the approximation error \cite{xu2022central}.
-Thus, we provide the first central limit theorem that adaptively accounts for the variability induced by the Monte Carlo approximation of the integral.
-The second challenge is the consistent estimation of the asymptotic variance, which is addressed in Section \ref{sect:variance}.
-Finally, Section \ref{sect:simulations} presents a brief simulation experiment to highlight the role of the $\tau$ in statistical inference.
-Details on the proofs and auxiliary results are provided in the appendix.
+Once the CLT centered at the population value is established, a further challenge for inference is the intractability of the integral defining $\sw_p^p(P_n, Q)$, which is typically approximated via Monte Carlo averaging over $k$ random directions.
+Section \ref{sect:slicing} addresses this issue: Proposition \ref{teor:finite_slicing} characterizes the asymptotic error, and Corollary \ref{coro_slicing} provides a CLT with a flexible asymptotic variance adapting to the limiting projection regime $\tau = \lim \frac{k}{k+n} \in [0,1]$.
+To our knowledge, this is the first CLT that explicitly captures the variability induced by the Monte Carlo approximation.
+Combined with the consistent estimation of the asymptotic variance (Section \ref{sect:variance}), this approach eliminates the need for bootstrap methods, avoiding the substantial computational overhead they typically entail.
+Finally, Section \ref{sect:simulations} presents a brief simulation study illustrating the practical impact of $\tau$.
+Full proofs and auxiliary results are provided in the appendix.